-The purpose of classroom lectures is to complement and augment student learning of the required material and provide a real-life perspective on the practice of medicine.
+The purpose of classroom lectures is to complement and augment the learning of the required material by the student and provide a real-life perspective on the practice of medicine.
 Throughout the practice of medicine, there are many perspectives on the appropriate history, physical examination, diagnosis, and treatment of patients that cannot be learned from a textbook.

 Students are expected to display professional behavior.
-Exceptional classroom behavior is especially important as many of the program's lecturers are Professors of the University of Massachusetts Medical School, preceptors, or noteworthy physicians practicing in the state.
-One's classroom behavior represents not only the individual but also the entire program, the PA profession, and Assumption University.
+Exceptional classroom behavior is especially important as many of our lecturers are Professors of the University of Massachusetts Medical School, preceptors, or noteworthy physicians practicing in the State.
+Your classroom behavior represents you not only individually but also our entire program, the PA Profession, and Assumption University.